mlv1999shac/intro_to_supervisedLearning/README.md

 thats one of the application of bayesian learning.
 Soon i will come up how to code linear regression , Knn , Artifical neural networks , and SVM from scratch with a seperate repository.

-Then there are few examples how linear regression and other types of regressions like LAssco , rigde work and bascally plotting all the graohs using seaborn lmplot to view the polynomial regression visually and then making content out of it .
+Then there are few examples how linear regression and other types of regressions like Lassco , rigde regression and basically plotting all the graohs using seaborn lmplot to view the polynomial regression visually and then making content out of it .